 In our present day, Leighton and many other scholars are convincingly demonstrating that true incoherencies, inconsistencies and contradictions are inherent within Calvinist thought and doctrine.
 In this critique of John MacArthur’s theology, Leighton clearly points out that when one’s interpretive conclusions violate the laws of logic, for instance, when A can equal not A, then those interpretive conclusions must be false.
 He is standing firm on the canons of reason as essential in assessing the truth or falsity of theological propositions.
 This is precisely what is needed to get at the core issue in this controversy, expose it, evaluate it, and come to definite hermeneutical conclusions about it.
 What needs to be done is to apply this reasoning to the Calvinist’s exegesis at the hermeneutical level because Calvinist’s are keen on resting their case on the claim that their doctrines are derived from the correct exegesis of the texts, and this fact takes precedence over any philosophical and moral objections raised regarding the incoherent or contradictory nature of their exegetical and doctrinal conclusions.
 So the crux of the issue becomes whether the Calvinist’s claim of correct exegesis should stand divorced from the philosophical and moral objections raised against that exegesis with regard to its validity.

 Although Calvinists themselves will acknowledge there are significant logical and moral problems in their theology, they do not view them as relevant for determining the validity of their exegesis.
-There is a dichotomizing of exegesis from philosophical and moral reasoning about that exegesis.
-Is this good hermeneutics or not?
+Calvinists dichotomize exegesis from philosophical and moral reasoning about that exegesis.
+But is this good hermeneutics or not?
 In contrast, Leighton demonstrates that philosophical reflection and moral intuitions are relevant for determining the validity of the Calvinists doctrinal beliefs.
 If that is the case, then I contend that these are also relevant for determining the validity of the exegesis that underlies those doctrinal beliefs.
 We need to make clear that when one’s interpretive conclusions violate the laws of logic then the exegesis that is the basis of those interpretations must be deemed incorrect.
 Again, this is important because Calvinists rest their case on having an exegesis that they believe correctly reflects the meaning of the relevant texts despite the fact that their exegesis entails logical and moral incoherence.

 Therefore, we need to begin to clarify the implications of incoherence, inconsistency and contradiction for determining whether the Calvinist, or any one else, has correctly exegeted and interpreted Scripture.
 Either we need to view coherence, consistency and non-contradiction as speaking to the validity of one’s exegesis or not.
 Thus, this question of coherence is a hermeneutical question.
 And the non-Calvinist’s acceptance that coherence is necessary to determining exegetical validity, and the Calvinists rejection that coherence is necessary to determining exegetical validity, is the hermeneutical divide.

-Even when Leighton points out MacArthur’s contradictions, I suspect that MacArthur’s audience, and even perhaps most of us who agree with Leighton’s observations, are not drawing an important additional conclusion which would go something like this.
+Even when Leighton points out MacArthur’s contradictions, I suspect that MacArthur’s Calvinist audience, and even perhaps most other believers, are not thinking this through and drawing the conclusion that should go something like this.
 “Well, if, as it seems to me, MacArthur’s theological position is contradictory and he is ultimately talking nonsense, then his exegesis of Scripture must not be correct.”
 But we usually reason something more along these lines, “Well, to me MacArthur is talking nonsense, but if he says his propositions are based on exegesis then we just have to leave it at that.
 He has his theology and I have mine.
 We’ll just have to agree to disagree.”
-This is acceptable to the Calvinist, but what they are really hoping for is a response like this, “Since Calvinists exegete the relevant texts in a way that results in their doctrines, but these seem contradictory to other verses they also affirm Scripture teaches, and they explain this as Scripture teaching both points of view in tension or a mystery, I guess that’s a possibility since both are found in Scripture.”
+This kind of thinking is somewhat acceptable to the Calvinist, but what they are really hoping for is a response like this, “Since Calvinists exegete the relevant texts in a way that results in their doctrines, but these seem contradictory to other verses they also affirm Scripture teaches, and they explain this as Scripture teaching both points of view in tension or a mystery, I guess that’s a possibility since both are found in Scripture.”
 But these latter two responses shy away from making a judgment as to the validity of the exegesis – whether it must be erroneous and false precisely because it is incoherent or contradictory.
 These responses reflect an interpretive relativism that is pervasive in the evangelical church today.
 We should be asking “Since Calvinists exegete the relevant texts in a way that supports there doctrines, but these seem contradictory to other verses they also affirm Scripture teaches, how would I know that both are taught in Scripture?”
 Given all the other factors that are requisite to good exegesis, like the application of the grammatical-historical method, we should also be asking, “Can we conclude that precisely because Calvinism is marked by contradictions and incoherencies this is proof positive that Calvinists are not exegeting Scripture properly?”